dmitrywashere/dmitrywashere.github.io/_posts/2026-01-02-nutanix-NCP-MCI-prep.md

 ---
 layout: post
 title: "Understanding Nutanix by Breaking It (Safely): AHV vs CVM vs ESXi — and Why This Finally Clicked for Me"
-date: 2026-01-02
+date: 2025-12-30
 categories: [homelab, nutanix, AHV, CVM, HCI, NCP-MCI]
 published: true
 ---

-This blog is unapologetically long — and that’s intentional.
+This last blog post of 2025 is unapologetically long — and that’s intentional.
+My goal is to help SEs who are studying for NCP-MCI exam.
+I haven't taken it yet myself, but one can hope.

 ---

 I started writing it after the recent **Nutanix and Pure Storage integration announcements** ([Nutanix + Pure Storage overview](https://www.nutanix.com/purestorage) and the [joint solution brief](https://www.purestorage.com/content/dam/pdf/en/solution-briefs/sb-pure-storage-nutanix.pdf)), because it made me pause and ask a simple but uncomfortable question: *how can we meaningfully talk about a joint solution to customers and prospects if we don’t actually understand the underlying architecture of one (or both) platforms?*
+Feel free to comment below.

 ---